AshiqMohamedA/Data-Sparking-Illuminating-Insights-for-Global-Electronics/README.md

-# Data Processing and Database Ingestion
+# Data Processing, Database Ingestion, and Interactive Dashboard Creation

 ## Overview
-This repository contains a Jupyter Notebook that demonstrates the process of loading, cleaning, and storing data into a MySQL database.
-The notebook is designed to process data from multiple Excel files, perform necessary cleaning operations, and insert the cleaned data into the database.
+This repository contains a Jupyter Notebook that demonstrates the process of loading, cleaning, storing data into a MySQL database, and creating an interactive Power BI dashboard.
+The notebook is designed to process data from multiple Excel files, perform necessary cleaning operations, and insert the cleaned data into the database, while the Power BI dashboard provides a visual representation of the insights derived from the data.

 ## Process Details